damianhakert/damianhakert.github.io/source/posts/2016-06-24-secure-gitlab-pages-with-startssl.html.md

 - Open the tab **Validation Wizard** -> **Domain Validation** -> add your domain to the field -> **Continue**.
 - Choose the method for domain validation (**a** or **b**):
-   - (a) **e-mail**: take a look on the default emails in the box and see if you have access to one of them.
+   - (a) **e-mail**: take a look at the default emails presented on the box and see if you have access to one of them.
 If you don't, jump to "method **b**".
 Otherwise, first open your email account and keep it opened.
 Then, choose one of the radio buttons correspondent to your email and click on **Send verification code**.
 The code will be sent to your email, and it will be valid for only **60 seconds**.
 Switch to your email, copy the code, switch back to StartCom, and paste it to the field **Verification code** -> **Validation**.
 Done!
    - (b) **code file**: choose  **website control validation** -> download the code file and leave StartCom opened.
 Push the code file to your site root in your GitLab Pages project.
    Wait until the build succeeds.
 Go back to StartCom and click on **the verification file is ready on website, Continue**.
 Done!
 - Once your domain was verified, click on the link **To "Order SSL Certificate"**

 #### Certificate Request